oleganza/CoreBitcoin/GLOSSARY.md

 ### Transaction

 A chunk of binary data that describes how bitcoins are moved from one owner to another.
 Transactions are stored in the *blockchain*.
 Every transaction (except for *coinbase* transactions) has a reference to one or more previous transactions (*inputs*) and one or more rules on how to spend these bitcoins further (*outputs*).
-Transaction is called *spent* when all its *outputs* are spent.
 See *Transaction Input* and *Transaction Output* for more info.

 ### Transaction Fee